 - PVS-Accelerator can currently not be used on network ports which enforce that IPs are bound to certain MAC addresses.
 This switch functionality might be called “IP Source Guard” or similar.
 In such environments, PVS targets fail to boot with error ‘Login request time out!’ after enabling PVS-Accelerator.

 Reads from virtual disks but not writes or reads from a write cache

 Based on image versions.
 Multiple VMs share cached blocks when they use the same image version

 Virtual disks with the access mode Standard Image.
 It does not work for virtual disks with the access mode Private Image

 Devices that are marked as type Production or Test.
 Devices marked as type Maintenance are not cached

 PVS-Accelerator CLI operations

 The following section describes the operations that customers can perform when using PVS-Accelerator using the CLI.
 Customers can also perform these operations using XenCenter.
-For more information, see XenCenter Help.
+For more information, see PVS-Accelerator in the XenCenter documentation.